osmcode/pyosmium/README.md

 ## License

-Pyosmium is available under the BSD 2-Clause License.
+npyosmium is available under the BSD 2-Clause License.
 See LICENSE.TXT.

 ## Authors